-According to American Samoa's Department of Education-Sudent Services Division, drop out is when:
+According to American Samoa's Department of Education- Sudent Services Division, drop out is when:

-3. did not meet any of the following exclusions ary conditions: moved known to continue or transfer to ano ther public school district or private school recognized absence due to suspension or i llness death graduated with a diploma/received a certific ate or reached maximum age This applies to all students within the education onal setting (except for special education students where maximum age is 21 and regular education students maximum age 18).
+moved known to continue or transfer to another public school district or private school recognized absence due to suspension or illness death graduated with a diploma/received a certificate or reached maximum age This applies to all students within the educational setting (except for special education students where maximum age is 21 and regular education students maximum age 18).
+Is there a difference in what counts as dropping out for youth with IEPs?
+No

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR)
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR)